Jim-ZhenXue/acml-2016-website/pages/root/index.rst

 Announcement
 ------------

+* Dear ACML participants,

+  As you will no doubt be aware, in the early hours of Monday 14th November there was an earthquake in New Zealand.
+The epicentre was in the northern part of the South Island some 900km from the University of Waikato.

+  There has been no damage anywhere in the Waikato region so, for us, everything is business as usual including the conference.
+Should that situation change we will notify everyone immediately.

+  Auckland airport (the main entry point to get to the University of Waikato) is also unaffected so your travel plans should run smoothly.

+  Safe travels and we look forward to hosting you at ACML 2016 here in Hamilton at the University of Waikato,

+  Kind Regards,

+  Local Organizing Committee ACML 2016

 * Congratulations to our best paper winners, a special session on the second day has been reserved for their talks (see `here <conference/program/#friday>`__ for program):